Hedron LogoAfternoon

 For API Providers

-Sales tax: Many states tax SaaS and API access.
-You need to:
+Sales tax (or similar transaction taxes): Many states tax SaaS and API access as taxable services or access to software.
+You will need to:

-Prepaid credits: Record as a liability (deferred revenue) until consumed, then recognize as taxable income.
+Prepaid credits: Record as a liability (deferred revenue) until consumed.
+When customers use credits, recognize revenue and, if applicable, any related sales tax.

 For API Customers

-Prepaid credits: If buying credits that last over 12 months, you may need to capitalize them as an asset and deduct as consumed.
-The IRS 12-month rule determines this.
+Prepaid credits: If buying large blocks of credits that extend beyond 12 months, you may need to treat them as a prepaid asset and deduct as consumed, subject to rules like the 12 month rule.

 To close your books accurately with metered billing: